-In order to become an Arts Emergency mentor, you will need to complete an application form during our open registration period - usually late summer to early autumn each year.
+In order to become an Arts Emergency mentor, you will need to complete an application form during our open registration period.
+Registration is now closed until 2025.

-If you missed the registration period this year but are keen to mentor in future sign up to our Network to be first to hear when we open it back up, and for lots of ad hoc opportunities to help support and advise young people in the meantime.
+If you want to join our movement and start helping people today, sign up to our Network for lots of ad hoc opportunities to help support and advise young people.

 Should I be a mentor?